encord-team/encord-client-python/docs/source/tutorials/projects.rst

 .. rubric:: Footnotes

-.. [#f1] If you do not copy over the collaborators, then the reviewer and label mapping settings won't be copied over.
+.. [#f1] If you do not copy over the collaborators, then the reviewer and label mapping settings will not be copied over either.

 Listing existing projects
 =========================

-Via the :class:`.EncordUserClient`, you can query and list all the available projects of a given user.
+You can query and list all the available projects of a given user.
 In the example below, a user authenticates with |company| and then fetches all projects available.

 .. tabs::